mawillcockson/dotfiles/INSTALL_debian.md

 # Add created user to sudo group

+During installation, the root account password is set, and a "normal" user is created.
+This normal user is going to be the one we use day-to-day, and I prefer to do system administration from this account through sudo for sudo's auditing capabilities.

+So, we must make sure this user is setup for these tasks.
+To make those changes, it's easier to log in as root to do them in bulk.

-Login as root
+Login as root.

+It's a good bet that the user created during install was assigned uid `1000`.
+If not, sub in correct username.

 ```
 export REG_USER=$(awk -F ':' '$3 == 1000' /etc/passwd | sed -E 's/([a-z]+).*$/\1/')
 usermod -a -G sudo "${REG_USER}"
 ```

-It's a good bet that the user created during install was assigned uid `1000`.
-If not, sub in correct username.

 # Install packages